mozilla/session-invalidation/README.md

 gaining further access to sensitive resources or manipulating others into downloading malware or submitting credentials to an attacker-owned destination.

+### GCP

+Invalidating user sessions works exactly the same way as it does for GSuite, and even relies on the same code.
+The sesson invalidation app has distinct configuration parameters for GCP so that one can terminate sessions for GSuite users in one organization and GCP users in a separate dedicate organization.

 ### Slack

 Where Slack is used by organizations for sensitive communications and file